This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #SendHallmark #CollectiveBias

 When I was little, my mom would leave small treats by our little Christmas tree in our room that were from our “elf.”
 When I got older, I started leaving small treats and cards outside her bedroom door that were from our “elf.”

 Now that I don’t live at my parents home anymore, I still like to show up at her front door and surprise my mom with small gifts and treats that are homemade.
 I know she loves them too!
-So, I started brain storming about what I wanted to make for my mom this year.
+So, I started brainstorming about what I wanted to make for my mom this year.

 Last year, I was looking for a loaf of bread that didn’t have a million ingredients in it, but I couldn’t find one that I could afford on a regular basis.
 Out of desperation, I searched on Pinterest for an easy bread recipe I could make.
 I tried a few different recipes, but I found out I hated kneading dough because it’s so repetitive and it hurt my wrist.

-I did more research, and came across an article about Jim Lahey’s tried and true no-knead bread baking method.
+I did more research and came across an article about Jim Lahey’s tried and true no-knead bread baking method.
 Could this be true?
 Delicious bread that I didn’t have to knead and only required 4 ingredients?
 I tried his original recipe and it was amazing, better than any bread I had made before.
 His method couldn’t be simpler, and it’s the base to all my bread recipes that I make almost every week now.
 I’ve adjusted it and tweaked the recipe quite a bit, but it still comes out perfect every time.

 The only requirement is that you must use a 3-4 quart dutch oven with the lid.
-If you don’t, it just won’t turn out right.
+If you don’t, the crust just won’t turn out right.
 The crust won’t be crispy and it won’t have the same flavor.
 It doesn’t matter if it’s a fancy pot or a $4 garage sale find–like mine.
-The smaller the pot, the rounder and higher your loaf will be.
+The smaller the pot, the rounder, and higher your loaf will be.
 If you use a 5 quart, the bread will spread out too much.
 It will still be delicious but the slices will be long and skinny.
 I like a rounder loaf because I use the bread for sandwiches too, not just toast.

 I didn’t want my mom eating bread that was full of preservatives and artificial ingredients, so I started making it for her too.
 She loves my bread!